nehaM213/Women-Apparel-Ecommerce-Website/README.md

 - Responsive design for mobile, tablet, and desktop
 - Authentication (needs to be implemented)
 - Admin dashboard (needs to be implemented)
+- Login/Signup : Users can log in or sign up using their mobile number or email address.
+- OTP Verification: (pending)An OTP (One-Time Password) is sent to the user's mobile or email for verification.
+- OTP Storage: The OTP is securely stored in Redis for quick access and validation.
+- JWT Authentication: After successful OTP verification, a JWT (JSON Web Token) is issued for secure authentication and session management.

 ## 🚀 Tech Stack